+This is a variation of our baked tostadas base recipe.
 Seasonal produce is delicious, colorful, and oftentimes, inexpensive.
-These easy vegetarian tostadas use summer produce, making it a delicious seasonal meal.
+These easy vegetarian tostadas with summer veggies are a delicious seasonal meal.
 This is also a great meal for kids to help prepare – older kids can help dice the vegetables and little ones can have fun mashing the black beans and building their own tostadas!
-Let’s get started!

 Be sure to do all of your chopping and cutting ahead of time (i.e. mise en place)!
 Once you get cooking, the process moves quickly.
 The spices can burn if the pan and oil get too hot, so be careful!